 Each module will have a scheduled set of learning activities so that you will progress through your studies on a week-to-week basis.
 Any learning which requires a particular time of day will be included in your timetable.

 Seminars will be a mixture of both online and face-to-face learning.
 All of these sessions will be delivered live.
 In an online environment the seminar will be led by your academic tutor through our learning platforms Blackboard Collaborate and MS Teams, and you will have the opportunity to ask questions and interact with your fellow students through the likes of a chat box function.

 Face-to-face seminars will take place on campus.
 The student numbers in these seminars will be less than in the online seminar as there will be a need to follow social distancing guidelines.

-Will I get face-to-face contact time with academics?
+Will I get regular contact time with academics and my personal tutor?

 You will be able to schedule online appointments to discuss relevant issues with your personal tutor.
 In addition, where safety guidelines and social distancing can be observed, you will also be able to meet one-to-one with your personal tutor by appointment.

 What kind of teaching takes place on campus?